mahdipoursepahi/rent-api/README.md

 # rent-api

+First you should install MongoDB on your machine

-After cloning the project, run the "npm i" command
+After cloning the project, run "npm i" command

 Then you should specify your MongoDB connection string in startup/db.js

-Before running the project, you should set "app_jwtPrivateKey" and "port" environment variables so you have to run the following two commands:
+Before running the project, you should set "app_jwtPrivateKey" and "port" environment variables, so you have to run the following commands:

 For linux and mac users:
   1- export port=5000